updateGlobals Step

 Let’s build and execute the “updateGlobalDef” example.

-• Connect the Start and the “updateGlobals” step as shown above
+• Connect the dots between the “Start” step and the “updateGlobals” steps, as shown above.

 • Click the "updateGlobal" step to configure its "Optional" properties.
 Click the button to configure multiple globals and values.
-A popup window is displayed for configuration.
-Click the Add Row button to insert an empty row.
+A pop-up window is displayed for configuration.
+Click the Add Row (+) button to insert an empty row.
 Provide the global name and value.
 You may insert multiple globals using the Add Row button.
+You can click the duplicate icon to quickly repeat the last row and overwrite it with a new name and value.
 Click the Save button.
 Configure “Yes” if the value to be computed is an expression.
 Note: Use either single global references or multiple ones, not both.

 • Examples of the condition to evaluate